Online Master of Science in Regulatory Science

 Regulatory scientists, regulatory affairs professionals and those in similar roles build careers focused on ensuring the safety and effectiveness of products.

 Regulatory professionals are responsible for ensuring compliance with the high standards put in place by the Food and Drug Administration and similar agencies.
-While the efficacy and safety of products themselves are crucially important, so is alignment with rules related to development, testing, distribution and advertising.
+While the efficacy and safety of medical end products are important, so is the alignment with rules related to development, testing, distribution and advertising.

 Regulatory scientists build careers in many industries, including pharmaceuticals, medical research and medical devices.
-A regulatory science degree equips you with the knowledge and skills necessary to succeed in this industry and advance your career as a regulatory scientist.
+By obtaining a regulatory science master’s, you’ll be equipped with the knowledge and skills needed to succeed in this industry and advance your career.

-This regulatory science degree is a great fit for professionals who are interested in the regulation of medical products from discovery to market approval to post-market.
+This regulatory science master’s is a great fit for professionals who are interested in the regulation of medical products from discovery to market approval to post-market.
 This includes the regulation of new drugs, biologics, gene therapy, cell therapy and related medical research or devices.
-A master’s in regulatory science degree equips you with advanced knowledge in this field and prepares you to advance your career.

-The ideal candidate for this regulatory science program has a background in pharmaceuticals, health science, health compliance, nursing or research.
-However, past regulatory science experience is not a strict requirement.
-Instead, a desire to support the health and safety of others is a key passion uniting graduates and current students.
+The ideal candidate for this program has a background in pharmaceuticals, health science, health compliance, nursing or research.
+However, past regulatory science experience isn’t a strict requirement.
+Instead, a desire to support the health and safety of others is a key passion for students in this program and professionals in the field.

-The master’s in regulatory science degree prepares you to assess the safety of medical products as overseen by various regulatory agencies.
+Courses in this program prepare you to assess the safety of medical products as overseen by various regulatory agencies.
 You’ll learn about clinical trial procedures and regulations, project management, data analysis, clinical research operations and more.
-By earning this degree, you can build a holistic understanding of the regulatory environment.
-Featured courses include:
+Upon completion, you’ll have a holistic understanding of the regulatory affairs environment.

 Core